 However, we rarely attribute our good sleep to good governance – let alone be thankful about it.
 We have never thought that if we could go to sleep peacefully it is because we know we are safe; we know it is thanks to someone who is there for us.
 It is one of those things that we Bhutanese take for granted.
 Good kings, good leadership, clean air, clear water, what else do we not take for granted?

 “You know what?
-We should be grateful that our King worries for us and that you guys don’t have to worry at all,” I used to tell students at Sherubtse College at morning assemblies during my short stint there.
+We should be grateful that our King worries for us and that you guys don’t have to worry at all,” I used to tell my students in Sherubtse College at morning assemblies during my short stint there.
 “This is what we should really be grateful for”.

 An Indian media tycoon, who own the NDTV group, once told me, “Now I know why you Bhutanese are happy.
 Because your King does all the work for you.”
-I was walking the tycoon to his car from an audience with His Majesty – at Taj Hotel in Delhi in 2011.
+I was walking him to his car from an audience with His Majesty – at Taj Hotel in Delhi in 2011.
 I still think what the Thais tell me is the best.
 “You people should be lucky that you can sleep peacefully thanks to your King.”

 Hopefully our people will say a little prayer before retiring to a peaceful sleep from now on.